 For those of us who are in a position to begin to rid ourselves of some of these patterns, it is time to look at the destructive coping mechanisms we are still inflicting upon each other.

 We want to examine our behaviors and motives.
-When we encounter these feelings about other women, we want to be honest with ourselves and examine the root belief that is powering these negative emotions.
+When we encounter these feelings about other women, we want to be honest with ourselves and examine the root belief that is encouraging these negative emotions.
 We want to strive to not engage them.
-We want also learn how to address them together when they arise between us.
+We want to learn how to address them together once they arise between us.

-We want to understand that all women suffer from this powerlessness and that even as we attain power we must attend to this powerlessness, especially in how it plays out in intersectional ways within women.
-Meaning if she is black, a woman has two ways she suffers from powerlessness and those are different from how a white woman experiences her powerlessness, and if she is a lesbian or a gender fluid woman, she has other ways she is experiencing powerlessness.
-We want to be and remain sensitive to all of this, lest we fall into the pitfalls of the power paradox.
+We want to understand that all women suffer from powerlessness and that even as we attain power we must attend to this powerlessness, especially in how it plays out in intersectional ways.
+Meaning if she is black, a woman has two ways she suffers from powerlessness and those are different from how a white woman experiences her powerlessness, and if she is a lesbian or a gender fluid person, they have other ways they are experiencing powerlessness.
+If you add in poverty, immigrant status or disabled to these above combinations, certain women have more than two or three ways they experience powerlessness.
+We want to remain sensitive to all of this, lest we fall into the pitfalls of the power paradox.

 Just because we are all women does not mean we all have the same challenges or experiences.
 And we must strive to be vigilant about the power differentials that can play out between women as a demographic by staying aware of and sensitive to one another.

 Fearing our own power is a deep, multileveled and multilayered subject.
 To most of us, it is more than fear.
 It is terror.
 Often women fail to support one another because we have a deep rooted fear of our own power: it’s a projection.